yankang18/FedBCD/README.md

 - `run_vfl_cnn_two_party_demo.py` is running the experiments for a two-party VFL scenario, where both the guest and host adopt a simple CNN model.

 For now, you can change the hyperparameters in `run_vfl_aue_two_party_demo.py` or `run_vfl_cnn_two_party_demo.py`, and run either file directly to start the training.
 We will add support for the command line later.

+For completeness, we include the FTL algorithm (i.e., plain_ftl.py and run_plain_ftl_demo.py) in this repo.
+However, the FTL algorithm in this repo does not support FedBCD.
+You can find the FTL with FedBCD implemented in FATE [FTL](https://github.com/FederatedAI/FATE/blob/master/python/federatedml/transfer_learning/hetero_ftl/ftl_guest.py#L314).

 ## Citation